ThomasSugar/hmil/people.md

 <div class="row">
 <img src="{{ site.base_path }}/assets/images/tom_headshot.jpg" height="300px" align="left">

 Dr. Thomas Sugar works in the areas of wearable robotics, rehabilitation, and gait assistance.
 In industry, he worked as a project engineer for W. L. Gore and Associates earning a Professional Engineering License.
-He has been a faculty member in the Department of Mechanical and Aerospace Engineering and The Polytechnic School at Arizona State University.
+He has been a faculty member in the Department of Mechanical and Aerospace Engineering, The Polytechnic School, and the School of Manufacturing Systems and Networks at Arizona State University.
 He majored in business and mechanical engineering for his Bachelor’s degrees and mechanical engineering for his Master and Doctoral degree all from the University of Pennsylvania.

 Dr. Sugar leads a research effort in wearable robotic systems.
 He is developing robotic orthoses and prostheses for rehabilitation and enhanced mobility.
 His current research projects include HeSA, APEx, SPARKy, Spring Ankle with Regenerative Kinetics, a powered prosthetic ankle, PAFO, a powered ankle foot orthosis, and wearable exoskeletons for enhanced gait performance.